-- Do not use longer than you have been told.
+- Do not give to your child longer than you have been told.
 A second infection may happen.

-- This drug may cause harm to the unborn baby if you take it while you are pregnant.
-If you get pregnant while taking this drug, call your doctor right away.
+- This drug may cause harm to the unborn baby if your child takes it during pregnancy.
+If your child is pregnant or gets pregnant while taking this drug, call the doctor right away.

-- Tell your doctor if you are breast-feeding.
-You will need to talk about any risks to your baby.
+- Tell the doctor if your child is breast-feeding a baby.
+You will need to talk about any risks to the baby.

-- Signs of an allergic reaction, like rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat.
+- Signs of an allergic reaction, like rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing, swallowing, or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat.

-- Big change in balance.
+- Change in balance.

 - Muscle weakness.